Setting Up PostGIS for Retail Analytics

 For multi-state portfolios, partitioning by region or state code prevents monolithic table bloat and accelerates regional site scoring.
 Detailed partitioning strategies and schema normalization patterns for enterprise portfolios are documented in How to structure a geospatial database for multi-state retail chains.

 Indexing must be explicit.
-Create spatial indexes immediately after bulk loads, and schedule ANALYZE to update planner statistics:
+Create spatial indexes immediately after bulk loads, and run ANALYZE to update planner statistics:

 CREATE INDEX idx_store_locations_geom ON curated.store_locations USING GIST (geom);